 Here are the four different trigger slider potentiometers I’ve found.
 The two top ones are from Matsushita (Panasonic), bottom left is from Alps and bottom right is from Noble.
 The top two are found in the early controllers while the bottom right is found from T2 upward, with some T3s having the all black slider.
-See my full collection documentation sheet for the raw data.

 The layout for the trigger’s mechanism stayed pretty much the same since the beginning, with only one strange exception.
 To make it simpler, I will post a picture of the mechanism and then point out some differences you may encounter.